michaelschaub/michaelschaub.github.io/index.md

 Fo more information about my group at RWTH see [here](https://www.netsci.rwth-aachen.de).

-There are positions available in my group.
+There are PhD and PostDoc positions available in my group.
 If you are interested, please get in contact.
 {: .notice--success}